craigc-2002/http-server/README.md

 - -c : Run server continuously.
 If not given, the server only replies to a single request and then exits
 - -d : Path to directory that will be searched for requested files.
 Can be absolute or relative to PWD server called from
 - -p : Port the server will run on.
 Defualts to 8080
+- -r : file to redirect the root URL to.
+If not given, the root URL is not redirected and a 404 is returned

 ### Example Usage
 ```./server -d /var/www/ -p 8000 -c```